surajktdev/e-commerce-application/README.md

 # E-Commerce Application - Spring Boot Microservices
+Note : I am Developing this as per My plan so many things is not available for now In future I am planning to create separate service for each module

 A scalable and robust e-commerce application built using Spring Boot with plans for full microservices architecture.
 Currently implements User and Product management in a unified service, with comprehensive API documentation using Swagger/OpenAPI.